UWF International: Rules

 The combatants would start with 15 points each.
 Points would be lost for knockout attempts, being at a disadvantage during a hold, and/or for breaking a hold by grabbing onto the ring ropes with hand(s) and/or feet.
 The only way to win was by submission, knockout (count of 10) or a wrestler's points being reduced to 0.

 Tag team matches were allowed as well, with 21 points (instead of 15) given to a team at start time.
 However, the points system was rarely referred to, as a wrestler or team losing points could still win by forcing his opponent to submit or by knocking him out.
 No pinfall counts were allowed, and no countouts were allowed (in practice, wrestlers never set foot outside the ring during the match).
 Similarly, six-man tag team matches occurred, but were rare, with 30 points given to a team at start time.

 In 1995, rules were somewhat relaxed to allow pinfalls in order to allow for New Japan, WAR, and other non-submission-oriented wrestlers (such as Abdullah the Butcher) to compete.

+In 2017 an American independent promotion, Paradigm Pro Wrestling, based in Jeffersonville, Indiana, revived the rules for its matches.